Dhanraj-Naik/RN_ES6/README.md

     In ES5, we use **this** either by storing  parents **this** in a variable and use it, or we **bind(this)** ot the function to use it.
   +  References:

       [ES6 arrow functions Examples and Usage](https://www.digitalocean.com/community/tutorials/getting-started-with-es6-arrow-functions-in-javascript)

       [ES5 functions and ES6 arrow functions explaination on binding](https://dev.to/sarah_chima/arrow-functions-in-es6-24)

+---

+### Tempelate Literals or `Template Strings`
++ Tempelate strings use back-ticks rather then quotes to denote a string.
++ String substitution using tempelate literals
++ Multiline Strings are easy .